HMS Cornwallis (1805): East Indies

 In February 1810, the British attacked Amboyna.
 In the campaign, Cornwallis captured the ship Mandarine, of 16 guns and 66 men, Captain Besman, on 3 February after a chase of four hours.
 Madarine had been out for four weeks but had captured nothing.
 Cornwallis suffered only one man wounded in the action.
 Mandarine then served as a tender to Cornwallis.

 On 1 March Cornwallis chased a Dutch man-of-war brig all day until she took refuge in a small bay on the north side of the island of Amblaw.
-The wind being light and variable, and night approaching, Montagu sent in Cornwallis's boats, under the command of Lieutenant Henry John Peachy.
+The wind being light and variable, and night approaching, Montagu sent in Cornwallis's boats, under the command of Lieutenant Henry John Peachey.
 After rowing all night, they captured the Dutch brig Margaritta Louisa, under Captain De Ruyter on 2 March.
 Margaritta Louisa was pierced for 14 guns but carried only eight, and a crew of 40 men.
 Margaritta Louisa had left Surabaya nine days earlier with 20 to 30,000 dollars for Ambonya, and supplies for Ternate.
 In the boarding, the British had one man seriously wounded and four men lightly wounded; the Dutch lost one man killed and 20 wounded.

 Cornwallis, Dover, and Samarang in January 1816 shared in the prize money awarded for sundry property captured on and off Ambonya between 19 February 1810 and 21 March.
 Cornwallis and Dover also shared in Samarang's capture on 28 March of the Dutch brig Recruiter.

 In late 1810, Cornwallis was deployed with Albemarle Bertie's squadron that forced the surrender of Isle de France.
 William Fisher took command in December 1810 after Montagu was selected from among the captains assembled for the invasion and reassigned to lead a naval brigade in support of the British Army forces' ground offensive.